When You’ve Been Injured Due To Someone Else’s Negligence In Dallas

 - Request a police report (whether it is your fault or not).
 However, police may not show up, and if they do show up they may not write a report: in Texas, if no one is injured or the vehicle damage is less than $1,500, then the police are not required to write a report, but they still may show up and facilitate an exchange of information.

 - If the other party admits fault, get it from them in writing (they can text or email you) or have them call their insurance company or your insurance company and open a claim and admit fault to the insurance company over the phone.

 - If you think you are hurt, call an ambulance and get to a hospital immediately.

 - Do not delay medical treatment.
-If you do not have health insurance or other resources to help pay for medical treatment, we can help.
+If you do not have health insurance or other resources to help pay for medical treatment, I can help.

 - Talk to the other driver’s insurance company first about getting a rental car, then your insurance company.
 Better yet, let us help you with that.